-Aggressive traders are attracted by the volatility of the Forex market and the opportunity for substantial profits, particularly when using leverage.
+Aggressive investors are attracted by the volatility of the Forex market and the opportunity for substantial profits, particularly when using leverage.

 A trade requires two currencies (a cross) in which the first currency is known as the “base currency”, and the second currency is known as the “quote currency”.
 A forex trade involves the simultaneous buying of one currency and selling of another.

 Buying a currency pair means one is speculating in the base currency appreciating in value against counter currency.
 Alternatively, when selling a currency pair, you are expecting the base currency to depreciate against the counter currency.

 GO Markets will automatically exchange your profits and losses into your deposit currency.

 When trading Forex, investors are quoted a dealing spread, which offers a buying and selling level for the trade.
 When clients are wanting to sell a currency pair, they are interested in the Bid price.
 Alternatively, when clients are wanting to buy a currency pair, they are interested in the Ask price.
 The Bid price is always lower than the Ask price.

 The difference between the Bid and Ask price is known as the Spread, which is usually measured in pips.

 The dealing spread for major currencies can range according to market liquidity, however you will find major currencies typically range between 0.5 – 2 pips.

 For example, when AUD/USD is trading at 0.71358/0.71376, the spread is 1.8 pips.